sockeqwe/website-old/_posts/2014-09-15-fragmentargs.md

 categories:
   - android
 tags: android
-imagefeature: cover3.jpg
 ---

 Developing for Android is sometimes painful.
 You have to write lot of code to do simple things like setting up a Fragment.
-Fortunately java have supports a powerfull tool: **Annotation Processors**
+Fortunately java have supports a powerful tool: **Annotation Processors**

 The Problem with Fragments is that you have to set arguments (the parameters) for a fragment to make them work correctly.
 Many new android developers that write the first fragment do something like this:
 {% highlight java %}